bernhardAxonIvy/doc/source/engine-guide/configuration/email.rst

 Email
 =====

-The |ivy-engine| sends emails for different purposes:
+The Axon Ivy Engine sends emails for different purposes:

-* Emails that are sent within a process via the mail step.
+* In-process mails.
+Sent within a process via the mail step.
-* New task assignment and daily task summaries to users.
+* New task assignments and daily task summaries to users.
 * License expiration reminders to the administrators.

-For this you have to configure an email server in :ref:`ivy-yaml`:
+For the Axon Ivy Engine to be able to send emails, you have to configure an email server in :ref:`ivy-yaml`:

 .. literalinclude:: includes/ivy-email.yaml
   :language: yaml